The Swan Princess (film series): The Swan Princess: Christmas (2012)

-The Swan Princess: Christmas is a 2012 American computer-animated fantasy film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich, and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
+The Swan Princess: Christmas is a 2012 American animated fantasy film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich, and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
 It is the fourth film in The Swan Princess series.
-The first released in 14 years, it follows the adventures of Odette and Derek celebrating their first Christmas together.
+The first released in 14 years, it follows the adventures of Odette and Derek celebrating their first Christmas together, while dealing with the return of an old enemy, Rothbart.
 While the three previous films in the series were animated using traditional 2D hand-drawn animation, The Swan Princess Christmas was the first film to be created entirely with 3D CGI animation.

 The Swan Princess: A Royal Family Tale (2014)

-The Swan Princess: A Royal Family Tale is a 2014 American computer-animated fantasy film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich, and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
-It is the fifth film in The Swan Princess series and follows Odette and Derek's adoption of a young girl named Alise, and their battle to defeat the Forbidden Arts.
+The Swan Princess: A Royal Family Tale is a 2014 American animated fantasy film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich, and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
+It is the fifth film in The Swan Princess series and follows Odette and Derek's adoption of a young girl named Alise, and their battle to defeat the evil Forbidden Arts.
 The film marks the 20th anniversary of The Swan Princess.
 It was released directly to DVD and Blu-ray on February 25, 2014.

 The Swan Princess: Princess Tomorrow, Pirate Today!
 (2016)

-The Swan Princess: Princess Tomorrow, Pirate Today is an American 2016 direct-to-DVD computer-animated sequel and sees Alise on an adventure overseas.
+The Swan Princess: Princess Tomorrow, Pirate Today is an American 2016 direct-to-DVD animated sequel and sees Alise on an adventure overseas.
 Produced by Crest Animation Productions, Nest Family Entertainment and Streetlight Productions, it was directed by Richard Rich and stars the voices of Jayden Isabel as Alise and Grant Durazzo as Lucas.
 It is the sixth film in The Swan Princess series and follows the adventures of Odette and Derek's daughter Alise on her first journey as a member of the royal family overseas.
 It was released direct-to-DVD on September 6, 2016.

 The Swan Princess: Royally Undercover (2017)

-The Swan Princess: Royally Undercover is a 2017 computer-animated direct-to-DVD computer-animated sequel and sees Alise and Lucas on a secret spy adventure.
+The Swan Princess: Royally Undercover is a 2017 animated direct-to-DVD sequel and sees Alise and Lucas on a secret spy adventure.
 It is a musical comedy film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich and starring the voices of Laura Bailey as Odette, Yuri Lowenthal as Derek, Jayden Isabel as Alise and Grant Durazzo as Lucas.
 This seventh film in The Swan Princess series was released on DVD and Digital HD on March 28, 2017.

 The Swan Princess: A Royal Myztery (2018)

-The Swan Princess: A Royal Myztery is a 2018 direct-to-DVD computer-animated sequel where Odette and her friends investigate the mysterious appearance of the "Z" and learn what it signifies.
+The Swan Princess: A Royal Myztery is a 2018 direct-to-DVD animated sequel where Odette and her friends investigate the mysterious appearance of the "Z" and learn what it signifies.
 It was released on March 27, 2018.